 In 2004, Mark Zuckerberg and his roommates started Facebook in their Harvard dorm room.

-Seventeen years later, its market cap is just shy of a trillion dollars.
+Seventeen years later, its market cap is over half a trillion dollars.

 Facebook monetizes its nearly 3+ billion users across its main platform, Instagram, and WhatsApp by selling ads to marketers.